aleksandarsimonovic/laravel-chat/README.md

 # laravel-chat

 Build a chat app with Laravel, Vue.js and Pusher.
-Follow the tutorial [https://pusher.com/tutorials/chat-laravel](https://pusher.com/tutorials/chat-laravel)

 ## Getting Started